jpdarela/LuaEnv/README.md

 # LuaEnv - Lua Environment Management for Windows

-A comprehensive Lua environment management system for Windows that provides automated installation, building, and configuration of Lua and LuaRocks using the Microsoft Visual C++ (MSVC) toolchain.
-LuaEnv enables developers to easily manage multiple Lua installations with different versions and build configurations while providing seamless integration with C/C++ development workflows.
+A Lua environment management system for Windows that provides automated installation, building, and configuration of Lua and LuaRocks using the Microsoft Visual C++ (MSVC) toolchain.
+LuaEnv enables developers to easily manage multiple Lua installations with different versions and build configurations while providing integration with C/C++ development workflows.

 # Table of Contents